ahoef/jekyll-blog/_posts/2016-01-05-flashcard-app.md

 Back in August 2015, Henrik Joreteg [wrote about Redux](https://blog.andyet.com/2015/08/06/what-the-flux-lets-redux/) when it was just barely a thing.
 Even as such, he described Redux as a gamechanger in the JavaScript world, to the likes of jQuery, Backbone, and Node when they first emerged.
 And Joreteg is among a large group of Redux believers taking the internet by storm.

 Joreteg's main argument for hyping Redux is that state management in single-page applications 'is hard', and that with MVC patterns 'It’s still very easy to make a mess of your app.'
 Redux offers an opinionated, functional-based solution to this state problem by using a single store for your tree of observable objects, as opposed to patterns that use multiple stores, like Flux.
-You can think of this single store as a function that takes an action and a state as arguments, and returns a new state.
-So there aren't competing features in your application that claim a stake in your state; they all have to answer to Redux, the state gatekeeper.
+You can think of this single store as a function that takes an action and a state as arguments, and returns a new state via a reducer function.

+Here's a basic action from my app.
+Per Redux conventions, an action is just a function that returns an object that describes a state change:

+	export function showAnswer() {
+	    return {
+	        type: 'SHOW_ANSWER'
+	    }
+	}

+And here's the app reducer, which takes the action and current state, and returns a new state object:

+	function changeState(state = initialState, action) {
+	    switch (action.type) {
+	        case 'SHOW_ANSWER':
+	            return Object.assign({}, state, {
+	                answerHidden: false,
+	                nextCard: false
+	            })
+	        case 'NEXT_CARD':
+	            return Object.assign({}, state, {
+	                answerHidden: true,
+	                nextCard: true
+	            })
+	        default:
+	            return state;
+	    }
+	}

-So in theory, this is good.
+So there aren't competing features in your application that claim a stake in your state; they all have to answer to Redux, the gatekeeper of a single state.
+In theory, this is good.
 But building a web app with [Redux](https://github.com/rackt/redux), paired with React, which is also very opinionated, was a lot harder than I expected.
 I don't think that the hurdles came from Redux though; they came from React.
 This was my first time using React, and I have a lot more to learn.
 I found myself struggling with the scrambled HTML, JS, and CSS, but I do see the advantages of standalone components.

 Because this version of the app required more dependencies (React, ReactDOM, Redux), the final JS file size ended up being large.